thomasgeissl/whoami/src/md/footer.md

 Some of my digital photographs can be found [here](https://www.instagram.com/thomas.geissl/), for the analog ones you will have to swing by at my place.

-Please don't hesitate to get in touch via email (thomas.geissl@gmail.com) if you have any questions.
+Please don't hesitate to get in touch via email (thomas.geissl@gmail.com) if you want to collaborate or have any questions.

 Hasta luego\
 Thomas